-Basics of HVAC pattern development, material bending, seams, and intersection of geometric shapes used in the sheet metal fabrication industry.
-Recommended: CDT-105, CDT-106, MTH-080.
+This course gives students exposure to drawing HVAC plans, and the basics of pattern development, material bending, seams, and intersection of geometric shapes that may be used in the sheet metal fabrication industry.
+Recommended: CDT-105, CDT-106, MTH-050.